DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 - Add helpdesk@doaj.org to your contacts.
 - Check your Spam folder.
 If you see an email from us there, mark it as safe.
-- Log into your account regularly and check that your email address is up to date.
+- Log in to your account regularly and check that your email address is up to date.

 **Using an institutional email address**
 If you use an institutional email address, your institution may apply extra security measures, such as a firewall.
 Your IT department administers the firewall.
 If you aren’t receiving our emails, contact your IT department to see if they can find emails from helpdesk@doaj.org and if they will let them through.
 If they have concerns about doing this, ask them to contact us.